Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Introduction

-A signed graph $\Gamma=(G, \sigma)$ is an undirected graph $G=(V,E)$ with a signature $\sigma: E\rightarrow \{+1,-1\}$ on the edge set $E$.
+Mathematically, a signed graph $\Gamma=(G, \sigma)$ is an undirected graph $G=(V,E)$ with a signature $\sigma: E\rightarrow \{+1,-1\}$ on the edge set $E$.
 One can think of the vertex set $V$ as a social group, where a positive (resp., negative) edge between two vertices indicates that the two members are friends (resp., enemies).
-The sign of a cycle in $G$ is defined as the product of the signs of all edges in it. $\Gamma$ is called \emph{balanced} if all cycles in $G$ are positive.
-This is a crucial concept for a signed graph due to Harary \cite{Harary53}.
-Consider a group of three members $a$, $b$ and $c$, in which $a,b$ are enemies and $a,c$ are enemies.
-Then the balance of the corresponding $3$-cycle requires that $b,c$ are friends.
-Hence, balance refers to a certain consistency in the relationship, often expressed as ``the enemy of my enemy is my friend".
+The sign of a cycle in $G$ is defined as the product of the signs of all edges in it.
+A signed graph $\Gamma$ is called \emph{balanced} if all cycles in $G$ are positive.
+This is a crucial concept due to Harary \cite{Harary53}, and plays a central role in our unification of Cheeger and dual Cheeger inequalities in the framework of signed graphs.

-Observe that if we reverse the relations between $a$ and $b$, $a$ and $c$ simultaneously, the $3$-cycle is still balanced.
-In general, a switching operation of the signature $\sigma$ can be defined.
-We call the operation of reversing the signs of all edges connecting a subset $S\subseteq V$ and its complement as \emph{switching the subset} $S$.
-The sign of a cycle, and hence the property of being balanced, are switching invariant, i.e. preserved by switching any subset of $V$.

-The properties of being balanced can be characterized by the spectrum of the \emph{signed normalized Laplace matrix} where $I$ is the identity matrix, $D$ is the diagonal degree matrix, i.e. $D_{uu}=d_u$, $\forall u\in V$, $d_u$ is the degree of $u$ in $G$, and $A^{\sigma}$ is the signed adjacency matrix.
-The matrix $\Delta^{\sigma}$ appears naturally in the context of graph drawing and electrical networks \cite{KSLLDA}.
-It is known that the eigenvalues of $\Delta^{\sigma}$ can be listed (counting with multiplicity) as